defencedigital/moduk-service-manual/src/design/design-for-safety.md

 When you get feedback, make sure high risk problems and safety issues are easy to identify.
 This will help you respond to them quickly.

 For example: if you collect feedback using an online form, let users select the level of risk associated with the problem.

+### Report security issues in Defence services

+If you notice a security vulnerability on any Ministry of Defence service or system, you need to report it.

+<a href="https://www.gov.uk/guidance/report-a-vulnerability-on-an-mod-system" target="_blank">Check how to report a security vulnerability</a>.